-For other pre-major and minor advising, Janet Ceglowski, Andrew Nutting, Michael Rock or David Ross will be happy to see you on a drop-in basis during office hours
+For other pre-major and minor advising, Janet Ceglowski, Andrew Nutting, Michael Rock or David Ross (on leave AY 2015-16) will be happy to see you on a drop-in basis during office hours

 Economics is a social science that studies the allocation of scarce resources as a way to understand many types of human interaction.
 Training in economics is not the same thing as training in business.
 Professional training in business involves learning specialized techniques and skills in order to pursue the specific goals of businesses.
 Our economics courses do not focus on these specialized business skills and techniques.
 Students who major in economics because they believe that it is the subject “closest to business” may be unhappy in their economics courses.
 We advise students to acquire broad exposure to the humanities, social sciences, and natural sciences and to major in the subject that most engages them.